mslusarz/csv-nix-tools/README.md

 - csv-add-concat - adds a new column by concatenation of columns and user-defined strings
 - csv-add-exec - pipes data to standard input of an external command and creates a new column from its standard output
 - csv-add-replace - adds a new column by performing a string substitution on another column (similar to sed s/$str/$str/)
+- csv-add-rev - adds a new column by reversing another column characterwise
 - csv-add-rpn - adds a new column from RPN expression
 - csv-add-split - adds two new columns by splitting another one using a delimiter
 - csv-add-substring - adds a new column by extracting a substring of another column